Docker container architecture

 To view the cron log:

 The Node container is based on the official Node Docker image.
-It can be used to install NPM dependencies or run any Node-based command line tools.
+It can be used to install NPM dependencies, such as Gulp, or run any Node-based command line tools.

 The TLS termination proxy container, based on the magento/magento-cloud-docker-tls image, facilitates the Varnish SSL termination over HTTPS.